 Brushless motors are usually rated by the number of turns (4.5t, 6.5t etc) or Kv (4600kv, 6900kv and so on) – I’ll explain more about that later, but for now, in a nutshell, the lower the turns, or the higher the kv, the faster the motor.

-For 1/10th scale on-road use, the current fastest motor is around 3.5 turns (at time of writing this article – July 2012) which I think equals somewhere between 9000-10,000kv depending on what manufacturer you ask.
-For off-road use you would probably want a slightly slower motor; the extra amount of effort to move along on rough ground or grass is going to generate more heat and put more strain on the motor.
-The motor / ESC will end up overheating and cutting out, or worse case you may damage either the motor or ESC permanently.
+For 1/10th scale on-road use, the current fastest motor is around 3.5 turns (at time of writing this article – July 2012) which is somewhere around 9000-10,000kv depending on the manufacturer.
+For off-road use you would need a slower motor with more torque; the extra amount of effort to move along on rough ground or grass is going to generate more heat and put more strain on the motor.
+The motor / ESC will end up overheating and cutting out, or worse case you may cause some damage.

 Some example configurations for 1/10th RC Cars from Castle Creations